jasminearora/k8s_Health_Proj/readme.md

 Raleway Font: by Matt McInerney, Pablo Impallari, Rodrigo Fuenzalida and by Igino Marini ([Raleway at Google Fonts](https://www.google.com/fonts/specimen/Raleway))
 For additional information about the licenses, please see the dependency repositories.

+Setup Azure DevOps Project
+Pre-requisites
+Make sure the below Azure DevOps extensions are installed and enabled in your organization

+Replace Token
+Kubernetes extension